-Applications are open now for the new two-year Master of Science (Agricultural Innovation) at The Australian National University.
+Applications are open now for the two-year Master of Science (Agricultural Innovation) at The Australian National University.

 Seeking innovators and future problem solvers

 - How do we feed and power the global population?

 - Is technology the key to food and energy security?

 - How do we overcome barriers to technology adoption?

 - What do we need to build sustainable food production systems?